-There’s no doubt you’ve heard of the keto diet… the high-fat, low-carb dietary plan that is all the rage these days.
+There’s no doubt you’ve heard of the keto diet… the high-fat, low-carb diet plan that is all the rage these days.
 But how much do you really know about it?
 If you think the long and short of it is simply that you can eat a steak with butter smeared all over it every night and curse off fruits and vegetables forever, you are very mistaken.

 Actually, the keto diet focuses on a ton of real, whole foods.
 And yes, high-fat foods get favored in this diet plan.
 But there is a right and a wrong way to follow the keto diet and I’m going to show you the right way to do it so you feel your best and reap the potential rewards.

-Plus… see how meal replacement shakes can fit into the equation, and can be a very realistic, convenient part of a keto diet plan (if you pick the right shakes).
+Plus… see how meal replacement shakes can fit into the equation and can be a very realistic, convenient part of a keto diet plan (if you pick the right shakes).
 Ingredients MATTER.